-UCC Article 12, Controllable Electronic Records

-controllable accounts, "Article 12 Property"), and the rights of a purchaser (including a secured party and a donee (defined below))4 of Article 12 Property.
+UCC Article 12 Controllable Electronic Records together with certain other amendments to UCC Articles 1 and 9 provide legal rules to govern the transfer (both outright and as security) of a subset of digital assets consisting of (i) controllable electronic records ("CERs"), (ii) controllable accounts and (iii) controllable payment intangibles (collectively with CERs and controllable accounts, "Article 12 Property"), and the rights of a purchaser (including a secured party and a donee (defined below))11 of Article 12 Property.
 The UCC 2022 Amendments will (among other things) facilitate the use of Article 12 Property in commerce (including as collateral) because (i) purchasers and securities intermediaries will be able to acquire their interests in Article 12 Property, free from competing property claims and (ii) secured parties will be able to control Article 12 Property to obtain super-priority status for their security interests therein.
 In short, UCC Article 12 enables Article 12 Property to become negotiable.